 I wish my mother would let me go out.

 Quem dera eu fosse rico como ele, compraria uma mansão!

 I wish I was as rich as him, I would buy a mansion!

-Now that you know some verbs of desire in Portuguese, and some expressions too, we hope that you practice a lot!
+Now that you know some verbs of desire and wish in Portuguese, and some expressions too, we hope that you are able to practice a lot!

 Click on the links below to see more related Dicas